 Contact: John Bouder, 570-490-1042, email@example.com

-David Osborne is available for comment today.
-Please contact John Bouder at 570-490-1042 or firstname.lastname@example.org schedule an interview.
+Nathan McGrath is available for comment today.
+Interviews with the plaintiffs may be arranged.
+Contact John Bouder at 570-490-1042 or firstname.lastname@example.org to schedule an interview.

 # # #